linkedin-replica/signup-in-out/README.md

 ### Keep in mind:
 - Surround each exception with try/catch.
 - Document each function (/** + Enter).
-- Use logger SEVERE/WARNING/INFO.
+- Use logger FATAL/WARNING/INFO. (log4j)
 - WARNING in case the exception don't affect the major entities (DB, server, cache).
-- SEVERE (DB, server, cache).
+- FATAL (DB, server, cache).